Shuttle/shuttle-esb/src/guide/patterns/publish-subscribe.md

 }
 ```

-This will write out some information to the console window and publish the `MemberRegisteredEvent` message.
+This will write out some information to the console window and publish the `MemberRegistered` event message.

 ## Subscriber

 > Add a new `Console Application` to the solution called `Shuttle.PublishSubscribe.Subscriber`.

-> Install the `Shuttle.Esb.AzureMQ` nuget package.
+> Install the `Shuttle.Esb.AzureStorageQueues` nuget package.

 This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.

-> Install the `Shuttle.Core.WorkerService` nuget package.
+> Install the `Microsoft.Extensions.Hosting` nuget package.

-This allows a console application to be hosted as a Windows Service or Systemd Unit while running as a normal console application when debugging.
+This allows a console application to be hosted using the .NET generic host.

-> Install the `Shuttle.Core.StructureMap` nuget package.
+> Install the `ShuttleMicrosoft.Extensions.Configuration.Json` nuget package.

-This will provide access to the StructureMap dependency injection container.
+This will provide the ability to read the `appsettings.json` file.

 > Install the `Shuttle.Esb.Sql.Subscription` nuget package.